Where are Functional Mushrooms Grown?

-Many of our customers ask us why we source all our mushrooms from China.
+Many customers ask us why we source all our mushrooms from China.

 The answer is simple.